 If the agreement does set forth parental responsibility, decision making and/or child support rights in the event of the birth of a child, then the agreement is likely to be heavily scrutinized and/or subject to modification based on the circumstances that exist at the time of adjudication of the parties’ child support and parental responsibility by a court if it is determined that the provisions are not in the children’s best interest.

 When to Complete a Prenup

-Ideally, your prospective spouse should receive the prenup well in advance of the wedding.
-Your prospective spouse needs time to review the prenup and seek their own personal counsel if they need to.
+Ideally, your prospective spouse should receive the prenup agreement, preferably three to six months prior to the actual wedding date.
+Your prospective spouse needs time to review the prenup and seek his or her own legal counsel, which is strongly recommended.
 If there are many assets involved, it is always best to give the prospective spouse a greater amount of time to review and consider your draft of the prenup.